footyapps27/Storyboard/README.md

     		return NO;
 		}

 b.
 Depending on the identifier we can also create filters as to which segue we want to perform.<br>

 10. Custom segue operation
 ===========================

 Steps:<br>
-	a. <br>
+a.
+Create a new storyboard with two view controllers.<br>
+b.
+Add a custom segue between these two view controllers.<br>
+c.
+Create a custom segue class(inherits from UIStoryboardSegue class).<br>
+d.
+In the identity inspector, make the custom segue class of type "CustomSegue" class.<br>
+e.
+In custom segue class, override the method "perform" to add your own animation.<br>

+Note:
+a.
+In case of Custom Segue Unwinding, it will not work with Navigation Controllers.<br>
+b.
+To override segues when unwinding(except navigation controller) we need to do override the method:<br>

+    - (UIStoryboardSegue *)segueForUnwindingToViewController:(UIViewController *)toViewController fromViewController:(UIViewController *)fromViewController identifier:(NSString *)identifier
+    {
+    	 //Instantiate a new CustomUnwindSegue
+    	SBCustomUnwindingSegue *segue = [[SBCustomUnwindingSegue alloc] initWithIdentifier:identifier source:fromViewController destination:toViewController];

+    	return segue;
+    }